GZod01/werobot-website/content/blog/Le_DEUX_SEPT_rend_visite_au_club_We_Robot.en.md

 </center>
 <br><br>

-This very comprehensive video covers several points, from the history of We Robot to the different aspects of the *FIRST* Global Challenge competition, which awaits us in September 2024 in Athens!
+This very comprehensive video covers several points, from the history of We Robot to the different aspects of the *FIRST* Global Challenge competition, which awaits us in September 2024 in Athens !

 But we don’t tell you more and let you discover our report with *Deux Sept* !